 Today Hampton Court is an easy day trip for all visitors to London in vast grounds next to the River Thames.

-Royal Palaces in London - more informationLondon Eye | Amazing panoramic flight on the world's highest observation wheel. » Fast track tickets available. |
+Royal palaces in London - more informationLondon Eye | Amazing panoramic flight on the world's highest observation wheel. » Fast track tickets available. |

 The Shard | Tallest building in Western Europe with viewing of London from the top. » Fast track tickets available. |